Undergraduates apply for more federal aid than any other group — but more might be eligible.

 By parents’ education level

 Students whose parents finished college are less likely to complete the FAFSA as those with parents who didn’t.
-This might be because parents with college degrees tend to earn more — and are more likely to be able to afford the cost of attendance.
+This might be because parents with college degrees earn more on average — and are more likely to be able to afford the cost of attendance.
 People who earn a bachelor’s degree earn nearly $36,000 more than those with a high school degree on average, according to the US Bureau of Labor Statistics.

 |Parents’ education level||% of applicants|